-Bus crash lawyer Fred Pritzker said noncompliance of federal motor coach regulations by any carrier makes roads more dangerous for everyone, not just bus passengers.
+Bus crash lawyers at Pritzker Hageman noted that noncompliance of federal motor coach regulations by any carrier makes roads more dangerous for everyone, not just bus passengers.
 There are five million truck and bus drivers sharing the highways in the United States with more than 250 million motorists.
 The willingness of law firms to identify recklessness and sue large transport companies to hold them accountable for millions and millions of dollars worth of damage helps keep the system in check.

 Greyhound Crash Injury

 On July 7th, 2023, a Greyhound bus driver sideswiped multiple parked semi-trucks while traveling to St. Louis on Interstate 70.
 The crash happened just before 2 a.m. on a ramp leading to a rest stop.
 Three people on the bus died and 14 more were transported to hospitals by ground and air ambulance.

 In Greyhound’s recent history, another crash that stands out for 2019 was the collision between a Greyhound bus and a flatbed truck in Rockcastle County, Kentucky.
 At least 17 people were injured in the August crash as the bus was en route to Cincinnati.
 WKYT-TV television news reported that the driver of the bus was in the center lane of I-75 when the bus left the lane and hit the truck.
 Passengers helped each other get out of the bus through a window.